fact sheet

 1. Check the Travel Insurance:

-Repatriation costs a lot and a lot of people aren’t able to afford it without insurance.
-But if your loved one had travel insurance; it means their repatriation cost can be taken care of easily.
+Repatriation costs a lot, and a lot of people aren’t able to afford it without insurance.
+But if your loved one had travel insurance, their repatriation cost can be handled easily.
 Once you check the insurance, you can begin the repatriation process.

 1. Requirements for the Repatriation Process: